Game audio resources to start with

 Some more resources can be found in this article by West Latta: Demistifying sound design.

-Oh, and an extra pointer: Richard van Tol and I published an article about the IEZA framework on Gamasutra.
+And an extra pointer: Richard van Tol and I published an article about the IEZA framework on Gamasutra.
 This might be useful for designers to increase insight in the communication by means of game audio.
 Mentioning it here is not to promote ourselves, we found that this framework can help designers conceptualising and structuring their work.
-If the article valuable for you, the other frameworks that are listed in the first section of this article (or the slightly different frameworks mentoned in the remarks at bottom) might.
+If the article valuable for you, the other frameworks that are listed in the first section of this article might.
 Visit: IEZA framework for game audio at Gamasutra.